How You Can Help

 If you prefer to send a check, we are happy to accept donations through the mail.
 If you would like us to issue you a receipt for tax purposes, please provide a return address with your name.

 You can also support NEIP by browsing a selection of books and movies related to innocence issues.
 A portion of every purchase will help support our work.
 Visit the store.

-As a non-profit, NEIP can only function with the help of motivated volunteers.
-Currently, we are seeking the following types of volunteers:
+As a non-profit, NEIP can only function with the help of motivated and committed people like you.
+Currently, we are seeking the following types of interns and volunteers:

-NEIP legal interns, in addition to assisting with active case work and policy initiatives, generally review possible cases of wrongful conviction and write recommendation memos that they will present to a committee of practicing criminal attorneys and law professors.
+NEIP has a competitive unpaid summer legal intern program, and is seeking highly qualified and motivated law students for its 2014 full-time summer legal internships.
+Candidates must have completed at least one year of law school.
+NEIP summer interns, in addition to assisting with active case work and policy initiatives, generally review possible cases of wrongful conviction and write recommendation memos that they will present to NEIP’s Case Review Committee, consisting of former prosecutors, current defense attorneys, and law professors.